Markets

 • Adjusted EBITDA of $154.1 million, compared to the $147 million analysts polled by FactSet were expecting.

-• $5.1 billion in gross bookings, compared to the $5 billion analysts had forecast.
+• $5.1 billion in gross bookings, slightly ahead of the $5 billion analysts had forecast.

 More Markets